Balancing Expected Value And Future Value When Making NFL Survivor Picks

 High Expected Value and High Future Value

 What happens when the team with the highest expected value also has the highest future value?
-We saw this in action in 2019 with the New England Patriots.
-In Weeks 2 and 3, the Patriots were prohibitive favorites against the Dolphins and Jets, with win odds of 90% or greater in both weeks.
-The Patriots also had the highest Future Value.
+We saw this in action in 2022 with the Buffalo Bills.
+In Week 5, the Bills were a big favorite against the Pittsburgh Steelers, with win odds of 86%.
+The Bills also had the highest Future Value.
 That’s because they had several other weeks where they were expected to be a large favorite.
-(This estimate was accurate: Patriots had win odds of 75% or more in seven additional weeks after Week 3, most of any team in the NFL).
+(This estimate was accurate: the Bills had win odds of 75% or more in seven additional weeks after Week 5, and were a key part of a tough stretch run.)

 The answer in these situations is largely: it depends.